manulorente/linux-foundation-lfs101/README.md

 Network interfaces are a connection channel between a device and a network.
 Physically, network interfaces can proceed through a network interface card (NIC) or can be more abstractly implemented as software.
 You can have multiple network interfaces operating at once.
 Specific interfaces can be brought up (activated) or brought down (deactivated) at any time.

-Information about a particular network interface or all network interfaces can be reported by the ip and ifconfig utilities, which you may have to run as the superuser, or at least, give the full path, i.e. /sbin/ifconfig, on some distributions. ip is newer than ifconfig and has far more capabilities, but its output is uglier to the human eye.
-Some new Linux distributions do not install the older net-tools package to which ifconfig belongs, and so you would have to install it if you want to use it.
+Information about a particular network interface or all network interfaces can be reported by the `ip` and `ifconfig` utilities, which you may have to run as the superuser, or at least, give the full path, i.e. `/sbin/ifconfig`, on some distributions. `ip` is newer than `ifconfig` and has far more capabilities, but its output is uglier to the human eye.
+Some new Linux distributions do not install the older net-tools package to which `ifconfig` belongs, and so you would have to install it if you want to use it.

 ![Ifconfig](images/ifconfig-ip.png)